 How to Manage Feeding and Napping Schedules

-In our experience, when traveling with a baby, I had to always remember that we couldn’t necessarily do the fast-paced, light nights type of travel that I was used to as a single or new married person…unless I wanted a full-blown meltdown somewhere during our trip.
+In our experience, when traveling with a baby, I had to always remember that my travel pace wouldn’t be the same as before having children…unless I wanted a full-blown meltdown somewhere during our trip.
 Ha.

-For younger babies, managing feeding and napping may be as simple as nursing or bottle-feeding them between places you’re visiting and just allowing the baby to nap against you in their carrier.
-However, if you or your baby would prefer resting in a cool hotel room or eating at a table, then establishing a schedule for your trip and having a list of go-to restaurants might be a good idea to keep everyone happy and comfortable.
+For younger babies, managing feeding and napping may be as simple as nursing or bottle-feeding them between places you’re visiting and just allowing the baby to nap in a stroller or against you in their carrier.
+However, if you or your baby must nap in a cool hotel room or eat at a table, then establishing a schedule for your trip and having a list of go-to restaurants might be a good idea to keep everyone happy and comfortable.

 Here are some things to consider: